James Gandolfini: Personal life

-Gandolfini and his first wife, Marcy Wudarski, were married in March 1999, and divorced in December 2002.
-They have a son, Michael.
-On August 30, 2008, after two years of dating, Gandolfini married former model and actress Deborah Lin in her hometown of Honolulu, Hawaii.
-They have a daughter, Liliane.
+Gandolfini struggled with substance abuse.
+Producers and location managers of The Sopranos have noted that his misuse of substances led to missed shoots, concerns about Gandolfini's health, and a (failed) intervention.

-Death
+Death and funeral

-Gandolfini died suddenly at the age of 51 in Rome on June 19, 2013.
-He was expected to travel to Sicily a few days later to receive an award at the Taormina Film Fest.
-After he and his family had spent the day sightseeing in the sweltering heat, his 14-year-old son Michael discovered him unconscious at around 10 p.m. on the bathroom floor at the Boscolo Exedra Hotel.
-Michael called reception, who in turn called emergency paramedics.
-Gandolfini arrived at the hospital at 10:40 p.m. and was pronounced dead 20 minutes later.
+While visiting Rome on June 19, 2013, Gandolfini died suddenly at the age of 51.
+He had been planning to travel to Sicily a few days later to receive an award at the Taormina Film Fest.
+After he had spent the day sightseeing with his family in the sweltering heat, his 14-year-old son, Michael, discovered him unconscious at around 10 p.m. on the floor of his hotel room's bathroom at the Boscolo Exedra Hotel.
+Michael called reception, who in turn called paramedics, and Gandolfini arrived at the hospital at 10:40 p.m.
+He was pronounced dead at 10:46 pm.
 An autopsy confirmed that he died of a heart attack.

-While word of his death spread, state and national politicians took to the internet to pay tribute to Gandolfini.
-Governor Chris Christie ordered all New Jersey State buildings to fly flags at half staff on June 24 to honor Gandolfini when his body was returned to the United States.
-The day after Gandolfini's death, Bruce Springsteen and the E Street Band, which has long featured Sopranos co-star Steven Van Zandt on guitar, dedicated a performance of their classic album Born to Run by doing a rendition for Gandolfini.
+While word of Gandolfini's death spread, state and national politicians paid tribute to him online.
+New Jersey governor Chris Christie ordered all state buildings to fly their flags at half-staff on June 24 to honor Gandolfini when his body was returned to the United States.
+The day after Gandolfini's death, Bruce Springsteen and his E Street Band (whose long-time guitarist Steven Van Zandt portrayed Sopranos character Silvio Dante) dedicated a performance of the entire Born to Run album to Gandolfini during a concert in Coventry on the UK leg of their tour.

 Gandolfini's body was returned to the United States on June 23.
-The marquee lights of Broadway theaters were dimmed on the night of June 26 in Gandolfini's honor.
-Gandolfini's funeral service was held on June 27, 2013, at the Cathedral of St. John the Divine in Morningside Heights, Manhattan, New York City.
-He was cremated, with his ashes given to his family.
+The marquee lights of Broadway theaters were dimmed on the night of June 26 in his honor.
+His funeral service was held at the Cathedral of St. John the Divine in New York City's Morningside Heights neighborhood on June 27.
+Those who attended the service included many of his co-stars from The Sopranos, including Edie Falco, Michael Imperioli, Jamie-Lynn Sigler, Lorraine Bracco, Tony Sirico and Julianna Margulies as well as Chris Christie, Alec Baldwin, and John Turturro.
+Gandolfini was later cremated.